fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 <div class="content">

-During the course, along with web development, we have a goal and need to learn a sufficient amount of Javascript.
+During the course, along with web development, we have a goal and a need to learn a sufficient amount of Javascript.

-Javascript has advanced rapidly the last few years, and on this course, we are using features from the newer versions.
+Javascript has advanced rapidly the last few years, and in this course, we are using features from the newer versions.
 The official name of the Javascript standard is [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript).
 At this moment, the latest version is the one released in June of 2017 with the name [ES9](https://www.ecma-international.org/ecma-262/9.0/index.html), otherwise known as ECMAScript 2018.

 Browsers do not yet support all of Javascript's newest features.
 Due to this fact, a lot of code run in browsers has been <i>transpiled</i> from a newer version of Javascript to an older, more compatible version.

 Today, the most popular way to do the transpiling is using [Babel](https://babeljs.io/).
 Transpilation is automatically configured in React applications created with create-react-app.
 We will take a closer look at the configuration of the transpilation in [part 7](/part7) of this course.

-[Node.js](https://nodejs.org/en/) is a Javascript runtime environment based on Google's [chrome V8](https://developers.google.com/v8/) Javascript engine and works practically anywhere from servers to mobile phones.
+[Node.js](https://nodejs.org/en/) is a Javascript runtime environment based on Google's [chrome V8](https://developers.google.com/v8/) Javascript engine and works practically anywhere - from servers to mobile phones.
 Let's practice writing some Javascript using Node.
 It is expected that the version of Node.js installed on your machine is at least version <i>v8.10.0</i>.
 The latest versions of Node already understand the latest versions of Javascript, so the code does not need to be transpiled.

 The code is written into files ending with <i>.js</i> and are run by issuing the command <em>node name\_of\_file.js</em>

 It is also possible to write Javascript code into the Node.js console, which is opened by typing _node_ in the command-line, as well as into the browser's developer tool console.
 The newest revisions of Chrome handle the newer features of Javascript [pretty well](http://kangax.github.io/compat-table/es2016plus/) without transpiling the code.

 Javascript is sort of reminiscent both in name and syntax to Java.
 But when it comes to core mechanism of the language they could not be more different.
-Coming from a Java background the behavior of Javascript can seem a bit alien, especially if one cannot bother to look up the features of the language.
+Coming from a Java background, the behavior of Javascript can seem a bit alien, especially if one cannot bother to look up the features of the language.

 In certain circles it has also been popular to attempt "simulating" Java features and design patterns in Javascript.
 We do not recommend doing this.